MagdalenaRosa/spring/README.md

-# spring still in process
+## PepperoniCraft Control - still in progress

 Simple application using spring boot